jonyamagiri/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ***102-acrostic***  -  Decodes acrostics that use the first letter of each line.
 [The ‘decoded’ message has to end with a new line.
 You are not allowed to use grep, egrep, fgrep or rgrep].
 An acrostic is a poem (or other form of writing) in which the first letter (or syllable, or word) of each line (or paragraph, or other recurring feature in the text) spells out a word, message or the alphabet.
 The word comes from the French acrostiche from post-classical Latin acrostichis).
 As a form of constrained writing, an acrostic can be used as a mnemonic device to aid memory retrieval.

+***103-the_biggest_fan***  -  Parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.
+[Order by number of requests, most active host or IP at the top.
+You are not allowed to use grep, egrep, fgrep or rgrep]